 Other Resources for Investigation and Communication

-- Makerspaces: Students with special needs and neurological differences can benefit from the hands-on process, experimental nature, and visible results of maker education.
+- Makerspaces: Young people with special needs and neurological differences can benefit from the hands-on process, experimental nature, and visible results of maker education.
 Edutopia

-- Transition Planning: Preparing students with disabilities for the workforce requires a comprehensive transdisciplinary vocational assessment and an emphasis on postschool planning.
+- Transition Planning: Preparing youth with disabilities for the workforce requires a comprehensive transdisciplinary vocational assessment and an emphasis on postschool planning.

 - Special Education Work to Learn: Numerous high schools are starting to incorporate job skills training into the special education curriculum by teaching students how to create and sell products to students and faculty at school.
 By creating a job-like setting within the classroom, students learn basic job skills they may otherwise never learn.

-- Escaping the Disability Trap: What’s the best way to prepare special-needs students for the workforce?
+- Escaping the Disability Trap: What’s the best way to prepare special-needs individuals for the workforce?
 The Atlantic

-- How Mistakes Help Students Learn: Posing questions to students helps them think through a problem, bridging the gap between what they know and what they don’t.
+- How Mistakes Help Students Learn: Posing questions helps them think through a problem, bridging the gap between what they know and what they don’t.
 Edutopia